notthetup/blog/_posts/2007-12-05-is-it-another-bubble.md

 ---
-title: Is it another bubble??
+title: Is it another bubble?
 categories:
  - Tech
 ---